cncf/mentoring/seasonofdocs/README.md

 :stop_sign: **UPDATE June 4, 2020:** Thank you to everyone who reached out for more information!
 We've been overwhelmed by interest, and we're no longer reviewing candidate proposals. :stop_sign:

+## Contact us

+Contact the CNCF about Google Season of Docs only through [mentoring@cncf.io](mailto:mentoring@cncf.io).
+Do not contact project organizers through other platforms.

 ## 2020 participation

 The CNCF has been [accepted as a mentoring organization](https://opensource.googleblog.com/2020/05/season-of-docs-announces-participating.html) in Season of Docs (GSoD) 2020!